DivitaP/temporal-minds/README.md

 # Alan Turing - Temporal Chatbot

-This project report presents an approach to implement data unlearning in Language Mod- els using a Neo4j knowledge graph with tem- poral constraints.
-We developed a Retrieval- Augmented Generation (RAG) system that lim- its responses to information from a specific his- torical period (1912-1939), using Alan Turing’s life as our case study.
-Our results show that knowledge graphs provide an effective mech- anism for temporal knowledge containment, though challenges remain in preventing model hallucination with ambiguous queries.
-This project contributes to research on controlled knowledge access in language models and pro- vides a framework for creating historically ac- curate AI personas.
+This project report presents an approach to implement data unlearning in Language Models using a Neo4j knowledge graph with temporal constraints.
+We developed a Retrieval Augmented Generation (RAG) system that limits responses to information from a specific historical period (1912-1939), using Alan Turing’s life as our case study.
+Our results show that knowledge graphs provide an effective mechanism for temporal knowledge containment, though challenges remain in preventing model hallucination with ambiguous queries.
+This project contributes to research on controlled knowledge access in language models and provides a framework for creating historically accurate AI personas.

 ## Project Overview